 The 2013 IDI Base Table claim incidence rates were derived from the experience of accident and sickness (AS) policies only, which represent personal DI policies rather than business policies.
-Experience from business policies such as overhead expense (OE), disability buy-out (DBO), and key person (KP) policies were excluded.
+Therefore, the incidence modifiers for AS policies were set at 100 percent.